lapce/floem/CONTRIBUTING.md

 It's not a good library if there isn't good documentation.
 So, all contributions to the documentation are very appreciated!

-If you would like a conversation with the devlopers of Floem, you can join in the #floem channel on this [Discord](https://discord.gg/RB6cRYerXX).
+If you would like a conversation with the developers of Floem, you can join in the #floem channel on this [Discord](https://discord.gg/RB6cRYerXX).